Questions

 Use the results in the table to deduce an order of reactivity, starting with the most reactive halogen.
 The order of reactivity is chlorine > bromine > iodine.
 This is because chlorine could displace bromine and iodine, bromine could only displace iodine, but iodine could not displace chlorine or bromine.

-READ ALSO: What protocol is used for Webmail?
+READ ALSO: What is a metal matrix composite used for?

 Why is bromine less reactive than chlorine but more reactive than iodine?